michaelcontento/circleci-matrix/README.md

 ## Usage

-First you need to define your build matrix in a new file called `.circleci-matrix.yml` like this:
+Then add your build matrix to a new file `.circleci-matrix.yml`, which is the default name.
+If you wish to use another name you can pass the it as the first argument on the command line (`$ circleci-matrix my-config.yml`).

     env:
         - VERSION=5.0